1948: The Very Beginning

 February 23, 1979

 Harvard publishes the American National Election Studies Data Sourcebook 1952-1978.
 Providing tabular percentages across years for measures repeated comparably over multiple Time Series studies since 1952 it is the predecessor to the online ANES Guide to Public Opinion and Electoral Behavior.
-This publication effort also produces the forebear of the eventual Time Series Cumulative Data File the most downloaded dataset in the ANES archive.
+This publication effort also produces the forebear of the eventual Time Series Cumulative Data File the most downloaded dataset

 1980: Telephone Interviewing